Deploying a flow definition using the wizard

 • You can set whether you want to enable Flow Metrics Scaling.

-You can select whether you want your deployment to use storage optimized for cost or performance.
+Select whether you want your deployment to use storage optimized for cost or for performance.

 See Working with KPIs for complete information about the KPIs available to you and how to monitor them.

-Once you click Deploy, you are redirected to the Alerts tab for the deployment where you can track its progress.
+After you click Deploy, you are redirected to the Alerts tab in the Flow Details where you can track how the deployment progresses.